 Any play that puts Olympia Dukakis, Veanne Cox and George S. Irving together onstage can’t be all bad.
-But while their performances could serve as a valuable master class in the principles of comic acting, they can’t save Barra Grant’s domestic sitcom, “A Mother, a Daughter and a Gun,” from what ails it: familiarity that sinks it like a stone.
+As mother, daughter and dad in a prototypically dysfunctional family, these fully vetted and seasoned pros not only nail their laughs, they also make the slackers look good.
+But while their performances could serve as a valuable master class in the principles of comic acting, they can’t save Barra Grant’s domestic sitcom, “A Mother, a Daughter and a Gun,” from what ails it: familiarity, predictability and a made-for-TV sensibility that sinks it like a stone.